asantos2000/katacoda-scenarios/istio/deploy-istio-on-kubernetes/step7.md

 `kubectl apply -f $ISTIO_HOME/samples/addons/extras/zipkin.yaml`{{execute}}

 > We install kiali CRD becouse of error `unable to recognize "istio-1.7.3/samples/addons/kiali.yaml": no matches for kind "MonitoringDashboard" in version "monitoring.kiali.io/v1alpha1"`.
 Check if it's still necessary for future versions.

+### Scope

+It's not part of Istio download package, but it can be deployed onto a Kubernetes cluster with the command `kubectl create -f 'https://cloud.weave.works/launch/k8s/weavescope.yaml'`{{execute}}

+Wait for it to be deployed by checking the status of the pods using `kubectl get pods -n weave`{{execute}}

 ## Check Status